prasadkilaparthi/personal_task_tracker/README.md

 Vite, with its lightning-fast setup and optimized builds, is the perfect match for modern React applications.
 It enhances developer productivity while ensuring that the final product is lean and performant.

 ---

-Feel free to make further tweaks to match your brand or add any additional information about your application. 😊